drvinceknight/pfm/book/tools-for-mathematics/07-sequences/tutorial/main.md

 # Tutorial

-We will solve the following problem using a computer using a programming technique called **recursion**.
+You will solve the following problem using a computer using a programming technique called **recursion**.

 ```{admonition} Problem